-Visibility of your supply chain is paramount to effective supply chain management.
+Supply chain visibility is paramount to effective supply chain management.
 Knowing the status of each component within the process is key to minimizing disruption, managing costs, delivering goods and services to customers, and generating profit for the organization.

 Supply chain visibility (SCV) is the ability to track intermediate and final goods as they move through the supply chain from raw materials, to supplier, manufacturer, and ultimately the end customer.
 To gain full visibility of the supply chain, supply chain managers must have access to information throughout the journey.

-Greater visibility of your supply chain operations provides data to relevant stakeholders and optimizes the supply chain and enables the agility required when circumstances change.
+Greater visibility of your supply chain operations provides data to relevant stakeholders and enables them to make informed decisions regarding how to optimize the supply chain.
+It also provides insight into potential risks and facilitates the agility required to react promptly when circumstances change.

 - Meet customer expectations